do-jonathan4/lfz-m1/exercises/css-fonts/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What are three important considerations for choosing fonts?
+1. Why must you have backup fonts assigned when selecting custom fonts?

 ### Exercise

 1. Read about typeface in pages 264-270 of _HTML & CSS_ by Duckett.